amaliux/intro-R/README.md

   - Or Fork it and then clone it from your user

   `git clone --recurse-submodules https://github.com/<youruser>/intro-R.git`

 ## After clone
 - Go to the repository's folder on your computer
  `cd intro-R`
+ - Add the repo-class from url for the future *pulls*:

+  `git remote add repo-class https://github.com/adfmb/intro-R.git`
+- Check with the `git remote -v`
 - Create a folder with your name where you will be saving your progress `mkdir <yourname>`